Researchers Are Surprised By The Magnitude Of Venezuela's Health Crisis

 Venezuela is in the midst of "a major, major emergency" when it comes to health.

-That's the view of Dr. Paul Spiegel.
-He edited and reviewed a new report from the Johns Hopkins Bloomberg School of Public Health and the international group Human Rights Watch, released this week, that outlines the enormity of the health crisis in Venezuela and calls for international action.
+That's the view of Dr. Paul Spiegel, who edited and reviewed a new report from the Johns Hopkins Bloomberg School of Public Health and the international group Human Rights Watch.
+Released this week, the study outlines the enormity of the health crisis in Venezuela and calls for international action.

 The health crisis began in 2012, two years after the economic crisis began in 2010.
 But it took a drastic turn for the worse in 2017, and the situation now is even more dismal than researchers expected.